 “Core Stix has made a huge difference in balance, in gait, in functional mobility, and in the safety of our patients,” says Shellee Ager, Director of Rehab for St. John’s Lutheran Ministries.
 “We’re already seeing amazing results.”

 “It’s Easy on the Joints.”

-Many free weight, body weight, and machine exercises simply aren’t safe for seniors.
+Much free weight, body weight, and machine exercises simply aren’t safe for seniors.
 On Core Stix, virtually every exercise is accessible to any patient of any skill level.
 That’s because the system allows for highly adjustable resistance and assistance and can also foster equally adjustable stability or instability.
 As a user improves their strength and balance, they can adjust the Core Stix rods accordingly.
 In the case of an older adult, this equates to a workout that is challenging to the body and mind, yet gentle on the joints.